TarasZhere/ServiceNow-performance-engineering-JMeter/README.md

 ### 3. Run the test

-`jmeter -n -t <path of>/ServiceNow.jmx -l < path: where you want to store the resulting file>/ServiceNow.csv -e -o < path to the output folder.
+`jmeter -n -t < path of ServiceNow.jmx from this repository> -l < path of where you want to store the resulting file>/ServiceNow.csv -e -o < path to the output folder.
 (It must be an empty folder)>`

+example: `jmeter -n -t ./ServiceNow.jmx -l ./ServiceNow.csv -e -o ./report/`

 ### 4. Wait 15 minutes for the report